meliscetincelik/meliscetincelik.github.io/_pages/about.md

 I am a PhD student in the [Language Development Department](https://www.mpi.nl/department/language-development/3) at the Max Planck Institute for Psycholinguistics.
 My PhD project investigates the role of social and audiovisual cues in early language development, particularly speech perception and word learning.

-Using EEG and eye-tracking methodologies, I am investigating whether social cues such as eye gaze and audiovisual speech enhance infants’ neural entrainment to speech, as well as word segmentation.

-I am also interested in the role of joint attention and sustained attention on infants' early word learning.
+I use EEG to study whether social cues such as eye gaze and audiovisual speech enhance infants’ neural entrainment to speech, as well as word segmentation.
+I am also investigating the role of joint attention and sustained attention on infants' early word learning in naturalistic interactions.